Jot (TV series): Legacy and reception

 The series was parodied in the Animaniacs (2020) season 2 episode "The Warner's Vault".

 In Children's Television: The First Thirty-Five Years, George W. Woolery writes, "The abstract messages captivated and inspired children far beyond anticipation, requiring a volunteer group from twenty-two churches to answer the 175,000 letters that the films prompted."

+It was also featured on the Christian variety show Joy Junction.